wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A maintenance hook is a backdoor in an application that is designed by the application developers to perform maintenance tasks, which can enable code to be executed without the usual security checks.
 A countermeasure for maintenance hooks is code reviews.
    * A buffer overflow transmits too much data to an application or operating system.
 A countermeasure for buffer overflows is input validation.
    * A <strong>covert storage channel attack</strong> is when one process writes data to a hard drive and another process reads it.
 In this attack a higher-level subject writes data to a storage area and a lower-level subject reads it.
-   * REMEMBER: A <strong>land attack</strong> sends a spoofed TCP SYN packet with the target host’s IP address and an open port as both the source and the destination to the target host on an open port.
+   * A <strong>land attack</strong> sends a spoofed TCP SYN packet with the target host’s IP address and an open port as both the source and the destination to the target host on an open port.
-   * Network address hijacking reroutes data traffic from a network device to a personal computer.
+   * Network address hijacking reroutes data traffic from a network device to the attacker.
    * A ping of death attack floods target computers with oversized packets, causing the target computer to either freeze or crash.
-   * In SMTP relay attacks outbound mail folders fill up with spam relayed through your email server.
+   * In SMTP relay attacks outbound mail folders fill up with spam relayed through an email server.
    * A salami attack is when small changes to data are made over time.
    * Data diddling is when changes to data are made before and after an attack.
    <br /><br />

 Attacks to data and databases <a target="_blank" href="https://www.youtube.com/watch?v=YqFhKlzAABE&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR&index=27">VIDEO</a> [<a target="_blank" href="https://www.youtube.com/watch?v=-70DBd6cNDw&list=PLZKdGEfEyJhKWyryIvx_jm1jn6ZMTi7gW&index=29&t=11s">MINDMAP</a>]
-   * An inference attack is the development of a detailed version of an object from another object using different values in the new object, such as the difference between totals versus details allowed.
+   * An <strong>inference attack</strong> is the development of a detailed version of an object from another object using different values in the new object, such as the difference between totals versus details allowed.
 A countermeasure is <strong>Polyinstantiation</strong> which prevents low-level database users from inferring the existence of higher-level data.
 It enables a relation to contain multiple tuples (rows) with the same primary keys, with each instance distinguished by a security level. [<a target="_blank" href="https://www.wikiwand.com/en/Inference_attack">WIKIPEDIA</a>]
    * A data contamination attack.
 Proper implementation of security levels is a countermeasure for data contamination.
-   <br /><br />

-Events: System-level, application-level, or user-level?
-REMEMBER
-   * User-level events include Authentication attempts, command run, security violations.
-   * System-level events include logon attempts, logon IDs, logon attempts, Administration tools usage, user and client computer lockout, system performance, time/date, administration tools usage, and device usage.
-   * Application-level events include files opened and closed, error messages, security violations, and file modifications.
    <br /><br />

 A breach is an attack that has been successful in reaching its goal.